ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 — and this has happened to me only a handful of times in my career — you discover the _right_ way of doing things.
-Suddenly everything becomes simple and elegant, and the features fit in naturally.
+Suddenly everything becomes simple and elegant, and the features fit in naturally without complicating each other.
 The generalized subtype check was one of those cases.

 I started with a typechecker that could only report a binary